alan-turing-institute/data-safe-haven/docs/deployment/index.md

 We suggest developing a security checklist for deployers to work through - an example of one used at the Alan Turing Institute is shown below.

 [Safe Haven Management (SHM) deployment guide](deploy_shm.md) : deploy a single Safe Haven Management (SHM) segment.
-This will deploy the user management and software package mirrors.
+This will deploy infrastructure shared between projects such as user management and package mirrors/proxies.

 [Secure Research Desktop (SRD) build instructions](build_srd_image.md) : build and publish our "batteries included" Secure Research Desktop (SRD) virtual machine image.
 Instructions about how to customise this are also available here.